Experience: Study

 • We understand the Jewish experience in each land of the Jewish people’s Diaspora as one of integration, positive assimilation, and creative tension with the native culture.
 We want our students to appreciate the rich texture of life that has come from our dispersion.
 We have lived as Jews in over 50 countries of the world, in many places for over 1000 years and in some since the time of the First Temple.
 Our students not only read and hear lectures about their travels, they develop a cultural awareness and literacy only dreamed about in most college humanities courses.

 The academic program has required readings, fascinating lectures (courses are taught by top university professors from both Israeli and international campuses, including those we bring to Jerusalem just for Kivunim), projects, and papers - but it is brought to life when we travel.
-Additionally, each unit begins in the Israel Museum, and every Kivunim student receives a year-long membership for entry to the Museum whenever they wish.
+Additionally, each unit begins in the Israel Museum, where every Kivunim student receives a year-long membership for entry to encourage their use of the Museum as the major cultural resource that it is.

 • Our interdisciplinary Middle East Studies course that explores three interconnected and impactful elements in the creation of both contemporary Israel and Palestinian nationalism.
 (1) The emergence of a "new" Middle East out of a complicated and contested geographic space; (2) the many interpretations of Zionism and their evolutions into the practical reality of Statehood; and (3) the challenges brought about by Jewish sovereignty.